Cosmic homogeneity: the effect of redshift-space distortions and bias and cosmological constraints: Linear bias factor

 \subsection{The FoG effect on bias for mock catalogs}

 The most direct way to investigate systematic errors from the non-linear FoG model is to use large numerical simulations and apply to them the same analysis techniques employed for real data.
-So we begin by infering $D_{2}(\theta)$ using the MultiDark-Patchy mock catalogs and fitting the results with both the linear Kaiser model (Eq.~\ref{ka}, LIN) and the nonlinear Finger-of-God model (Eq.~\ref{pk2}, NL).
+So we begin by infering $D_{2}(\theta)$ using the MultiDark-Patchy mock catalogs and fitting the results with both the linear Kaiser model (Eq.~\ref{ka}, LIN model) and the nonlinear Finger-of-God model (Eq.~\ref{pk2}, NL model).
+We select subsets beginning at different minimum angular scales, $\theta_{\rm min}$\footnote{When we refer to a minimum angle we are implicitly describing an analysis through a whole range of angles, where $\theta_{min}$ represents the initial value.}, to be used as data for fitting.
+We perform fits using the LIN model and NL model over two ranges: $\theta \ge 0.5^\circ$ (so $\theta_{min} = 0.5^\circ$) and $\theta \ge 1.25^\circ$ (so $\theta_{min} = 1.25^\circ$).
+In these fits, the bias is treated as a free parameter and obtained by using the covariance matrix for the mock catalog, while all other cosmological parameters are fixed to the Planck 2018 best-fit values.

 The top panel of Fig.~\ref{fig:d2_mock} displays the best-fit values of $ D_{2}(\theta) $ as a function of angular separation $\theta $.
-The dashed and solid curves correspond to fits based on the linear (LIN) and nonlinear (NL) models, respectively.
+The dashed and solid curves correspond to fits based on the LIN and nonlinear NL models, respectively.
 The bottom panel presents the percentage systematic errors, defined as $( 100 \cdot ( D_{2}^{\mathrm{model}} - D_{2}^{\mathrm{mock}} ) / D_{2}^{\mathrm{mock}} )$, quantifying the the relative difference between theoretical predictions and mock measurements.

 For $\theta_{min} = 0.5^\circ$, with the nonlinear (NL) model (blue solid), we obtain a bias of $b = 1.914 \pm 0.038$ and a pairwise velocity dispersion of $\sigma_p = 263 \pm 40$ km/s, with a reduced $\chi^2 = 0.90$, while, with the linear (LIN) model, we find $b = 1.902 \pm 0.030$ and a reduced $\chi^2 = 0.93$ (blue dashed).
 These results are consistent with the bias values reported in \cite{Ntelis:2017nrj}, where $b = 1.944 \pm 0.021$ and $\sigma_p = 252 \pm 8.9$ km/s, with a reduced $\chi^2 = 0.91$.
 The velocity dispersion we find is also in agreement with the typical value for CMASS galaxy samples, $\sigma_p = 240 \pm 50$ km/s \cite{thomas2013stellar}.